jolman009/literati-library/docs/DEPLOYMENT.md

 5. **Set up** analytics
 6. **Document** runbooks for common operations

-Your Literati application is now ready for production deployment! 🚀
+Your ShelfQuest application is now ready for production deployment! 🚀

 ---